eu2026/yogis/content/en/meetings.md

 # Meeting Notes

 For both practical reasons and transparency, we will keep all the meeting notes here.
+Note that this only includes the bigger meetings and does not include all the individual conversations and messages!

 Ordered from newest to oldest.